bsahin/800-63C-ImplGuide/800-63C-ImplGuide.md

 IdPs should use OpenID Connect's discovery mechanism, published in JSON format at an HTTPS location ending in /.well-known/openid-configuration as specified in the OpenID Connect discovery specification.
 This document contains all of the information that an RP would need to interact with the server.
 This document should be available in a well-documented location based on the IdP's issuer URL.

 If personally identifiable information is bundled with authentication information in a token, it must be encrypted to the RP and conformant with FAL2.
-If personally identifiable information is made available at the UserInfo endpoint, it need not be encrypted as a message but must be passed over an authenticated protected channel.
+If personally identifiable information is made available at the UserInfo Endpoint, it need not be encrypted as a message but must be passed over an authenticated protected channel.

 It is recommended that OpenID Connect IdPs support a registration endpoint to make it easy for RPs to register without manual intervention.